 Are you a mission-driven organization?
 Are you an asset manager like Impact Fund, Funds of Fund, Impact Advisor, Social Impact Accelerator, or Foundation?
 Are you a nonprofit or social enterprise that works with stakeholders, beneficiaries, or employees?
 Do you want to raise impact capital or grant for your social impact mission?
-In this article, we will show you different techniques for you to build impact evidence.
-Once you’ve defined your impact strategy, you can use many kinds of data collection and analytics.
-Many of these techniques are relatively simple but powerful in demonstrating impact to project funders.
+This article will show you different techniques to build impact evidence.
+Data collection and analytics can be used once you’ve defined your impact strategy.
+These techniques are simple but powerful in demonstrating impact to project funders.
 So, without further ado, let's dive into eight critical patterns of showing impact - the lean data way!

 Raising capital through impact evidence.

 First, who are the stakeholders of impact evidence?
-They can be Mission-driven organizations, Asset Managers (Impact Funds), Funds of Fund, Impact Advisors, Social Impact Accelerators, Assets (Social Business), Foundations, Social Entrepreneurs, Non-profits, etc.
+They can be Mission-driven organizations, Asset Managers (Impact Funds), Funds of Funds, Impact Advisors, Social Impact Accelerators, Assets (Social Business), Foundations, Social Entrepreneurs, Non-profits, etc.

 Watch a step-by-step process for creating an impact strategy if you are starting.

-Once you have an effective impact strategy now, let's start with the next step, lean data collection, analytics, and learning strategy.
+Once you have an effective impact strategy, let's start with the next step, lean data collection, analytics, and learning strategy.

 Why do we need an effective impact data analysis?